Mjz86/C_colon/mcc.md

      a compiler that compiles rust into mcc-ir.

-  3.  functional colon ( F colon) ( complete  the CDEF  eco system): a functional language that compiles into c colon  or mcc-ir which most functions are implicitly purely functional in thr c colon code.
+  3.  functional colon ( F colon) ( complete  the CDEF  eco system): a functional language that compiles into c colon  or mcc-ir which most functions are implicitly dyn  purely functional  in  the c colon code.

   4.   express colon :
   a simple  language , a subset of c colon ,where only safe c colon code is valid ,most  qualifiers are invisible-implicit and inaccessibile.